SYNDCAKE/cherry/README.md

 # cherry
 a simple DoS program i made
+You need python3.8+
+feedback is appreciated